 Your baby or toddler’s bedtime is based on routine more than it is on the clock.
 Certain routines like bath time, story time, quiet time and putting on pajamas are all acts your little ones associate with going to bed.
-A toddler routine chart is a fun way to get your little ones actively involved in their evening schedule.
-It can also be a helpful tool to frame their day.
 Parents can guide their little ones through the time change by slightly altering the time of their bedtime routine.
 Don’t feel controlled by the numbers on the clock: If 6:30pm is your child’s bedtime this Saturday, then 6:30pm on Sunday (what used to be 7:30pm) is their bedtime, too.
 But you don’t need to get there immediately.
 Focus on your baby or toddler’s bedtime routine in the weeks leading up to the time change to make the association even stronger.

 In addition to focusing on your bedtime routine, you can plan ahead the week before the time change to gradually ease your baby or toddler into their new bedtime.
-Try putting your child to sleep 5 to 10 minutes later each night leading up to November 4, and encourage them to wake up later, too.
+Try putting your child to sleep 5 to 10 minutes later each night leading up to November 5th.
 This bit-by-bit approach can make it easier when the official time switch comes around.